Head of Impact and Research, Raspberry Pi Foundation

-Oliver was a programme manager for Nesta’s digital education projects, exploring ways in which digital technologies can transform learning and teaching.
-He is now Senior Research Manager at the Raspberry Pi Foundation.
+Oliver was a programme manager for Nesta’s digital education projects.
+He is now Head of Impact and Research at the Raspberry Pi Foundation.

 Oliver’s background is in education, originally as a teacher developing the use of new technologies in primary schools for which he won the ALT ‘Learning Technologist of the year’ award.
 He was one of the first wave of ‘Google Certified Teachers’ outside of the USA, and worked on using new technologies to underpin approaches to project based learning.